MayKoder/Space-Partitioning/docs/index.md

 ---
 ## Links to more documentation

-To do this, you will need some knowlage about trees, recursivity and C++, this are some pages i recomend reading before starting with the code.
+To do this, you will need some knowledge about trees, recursivity and C++, these are some pages I recommend reading before starting with the code.

 [Introductory Guide to AABB Tree Collision Detection](https://www.azurefromthetrenches.com/introductory-guide-to-aabb-tree-collision-detection/)